nikgalanop/edsger/src/design-choices.md

 compiling the rest of the program.

 ### Library Functions
-- The prepackaged static library of edsger, is written in C. (`path/to/edsger/src/lib`)
+- The prepackaged static library of edsger, is written in C. (`path/to/lib/lib-implementation`)
-- The header files for this prepackaged library are provided in `path/to/edsger/misc/test-programs/lib-headers`.
+- The header files for this prepackaged library are provided in `path/to/lib/lib-headers`.
-- When compiling a program, the necessary library headers as well as the archive file of the static library must be present in the same directory as the source file.
+- When compiling a program, the necessary library headers as well as the archive file of the static library should be present in the same directory as the source file.
+If they are, they are used for the compilation.
+If they are **not**, the compiler searches in `$EDS_LIB_PATH/lib-headers` for the headers, and in `$EDS_LIB_PATH/` for the static library.
+Thus the `~/.bashrc` file should be set accordingly (or just the environment if it's a one time execution of the compiler) and `edsgerlib.a` should be present in `$EDS_LIB_PATH/`.
 - `readChar ()` does not "read" whitespaces.
 It is implemented by calling `scanf(" %c", &ref)`.
 - `readString (int size, char * s)` reads at most `size - 1` characters from `stdin` and null-terminates the string properly, by placing a null byte as the `size`-th character in the provided buffer.
 The function reads from `stdin` as long as it has